 Details that can help in formulating and problem-solving:

-- Before applying products to your skin, do a patch test to prove you are not sensitive or susceptible to staining.
+- Before applying products to your skin, do a patch test to insure you are not sensitive or susceptible to staining.

 - Use a protective layer, such as a paper towel or parchment paper, to avoid staining surfaces when mixing.